Six operations on dg enhancements of derived categories of sheaves: Description of the main results

 \subsubsection{The 2-multicategory \texorpdfstring{$\ENH_\kk$}{ENHk} of enhancements}

 In order to lift the relations between the six functors we introduce the $\kk$-linear 2-multicategory $\ENH_\kk$ of enhancements (see \ref{sec:2-mult-enhanc}).
-The objects of $\ENH_\kk$ relevant here are the dg $\kk$-categories $\ul\II(X)$ introduced above.
+Its objects are additive pretriangulated dg $\kk$-categories.
+The objects relevant here are the dg $\kk$-categories $\ul\II(X)$ introduced above.
 To define the morphism $\kk$-categories of $\ENH_\kk$ we need a definition.